-With continued deforestation of the Amazon rainforest, it will degrade to a point where it can no longer produce enough moisture, transforming into a dry savanna.
+If deforestation in the Amazon rainforest continues, it will degrade to a point where it can no longer produce enough moisture, transforming into a dry savanna.
 Not only will this decimate the biodiversity in the rainforest, but it will also alter the global water cycle.

 You might also like: The Amazon is at Risk of Drying Out

-In the North, frozen permafrost soils will thaw, releasing methane into the atmosphere, a far more potent greenhouse gas than carbon dioxide.
+In the North, frozen permafrost soils will thaw, releasing methane into the atmosphere.

 You might also like: Methane Emissions in the Arctic Could Amplify Global Warming

 As oceans continue to heat and become more acidic, coral reefs around the world will bleach and die.
-This will cause fish populations to crash, which will affect millions of people who rely on the ocean for their livelihoods, like fishing and tourism.
+This will cause fish populations to crash, which will affect millions of people who rely on the ocean for their livelihoods.

 You might also like: Improving the Resilience of Coral Reefs